Burial/Excavation

 Afterglow

-I first saw this painting at the AGO, at a 2009 exhibit of works by Hunt and other Pre-Raphaelites.
-I didn’t need to read its title to know that it was a painting of an Egyptian woman; even from across the room I felt a kind of recognition in it.
-That feeling is so rare!
-It stuck with me for years, until I started
+(click to view full size) I first saw this painting at the AGO, at a 2009 exhibit of works by Hunt and other Pre-Raphaelites.
+I didn’t need to read its title to know that it was a painting of an Egyptian woman; even from across the room I felt a kind of recognition in it. …

 Signatories

-Who actually gets to own their own signature, to speak directly to their identity in this way?
+signatories video hi res from Pansee Atta on Vimeo.(click to view full size) Who actually gets to own their own signature, to speak directly to their identity in this way?
 To get a name that’s yours, that you own, that contains your own history and the history of your kin?
+I don’t know if …

 Orientalism

-The Orientalist artist depends on the bodies he depicts to remain static, placed precariously between the comfort of that which is familiar, yet thrilling in its difference.
-These harem girls might be “frightened”, but maybe the artist is frightened, too: maybe there is a threat lurking inside these “pretty little animals”, maybe the “supple lines of their beauty” reveal something threatening, alien, and undefinable.
+(click to view full size) The Orientalist artist depends on the bodies he depicts to remain static, placed precariously between the comfort of that which is familiar, yet thrilling in its difference.
+These harem girls might be “frightened”, but maybe the artist is frightened, too: maybe there is a threat lurking inside these “pretty little …

 Unveiling / Invisibility

-experience of one’s own particular combination of heart, brain, and viscera?
-What can it mean, then, when that same body is an overwrought cultural battleground, the concealment and revelation of which is demanded in turn, sometimes by the same parties?
+(click to view full size) What does it mean to study through one’s body?
+To understand the subject of one’s study through the experience of one’s own particular combination of heart, brain, and viscera?
+What can it mean, then, when that same body is an overwrought cultural battleground, the concealment and revelation of which is …